sdsu-comp526/fall24/_sources/slides/module2-1_intro_to_c.md

 Example in Linux, using `gcc`:

 ```
-gcc hellp.c -o hello
+gcc hello.c -o hello
 ```

-The `gcc` command invokes the compiler, then you pass the source file you want to compile (`2024-09-09-intro_to_c_programs.c` in this case), and then after the `-o` target, you can specify the output file for the compiled program (otherwise, the compiler will automatically create `a.out`) for you.
+The `gcc` command invokes the compiler, then you pass the source file you want to compile (`hello.c` in this case), and then after the `-o` target, you can specify the output file for the compiled program (otherwise, the compiler will automatically create `a.out`) for you.

 Inspect the directory after compiling, and (if the compilation was successful) you will an object output file (by default `a.out`) or the name of the executable you provided after the `-o` option.

 To run/execute your program, simply type `./name_of_your_program` in your terminal:

 ```
-./2024-09-09-intro-to-c-programs
+./hello

 ```